-The year 2020 marks various centennials for Poland, including the “Wedding to the Sea” of February 1920.
-Polish and European ceremonies were held to commemorate this highly symbolic event, which took place on 10 February 1920 in Puck, and where General Józef Haller launched an alliance to the sea, celebrating the recovered access of Poland to the Baltic sea lost in 1793 during the second partition of the country.
+Warsaw, Poland – February 10 marks the anniversary of the so-called “Wedding to the Sea” of February 1920, commemorating the date when General Józef Haller launched an alliance to the sea and celebrated the recovered access of Poland to the Baltic sea lost in 1793 during the second partition of the country.

 The Baltic Sea, a highly strategic area

 Historically, the Baltic Sea has always been a highly strategic area where a vast number of states and influences meet and confront, more or less peacefully.
 At the end of the Cold War, the initial goal and ambition was to make it an area of cooperation within Europe and, later, between the European Union and Russia.
 Today, it is still considered as an area of the utmost strategic importance for various reasons.

 Firstly, there’s the obvious issue of energy resources, and in particular wind energy, a resource that can be exploited in the Baltic Sea and has caught the attention of Polish authorities: three offshore wind farm projects (Bałtyk I-III) are being developed by the Polish company Polenergia – in cooperation with the Norwegian company Equinor.

 In March 2020, the Lithuanian Ignitis Group received a €60 million loan from the European Investment Bank to finance the construction of a wind farm off the Polish coast.
 However, in light of the current climate crisis, the expansion of renewable energy infrastructure can also prove critical to diversify energy supply sources.